 Insulin isn’t alone though.
 Lots of other chemicals and hormones contribute to fat gain and storage – like cortisol for instance – but for the purposes of this post, we will keep it to the story of insulin.

 It is true that sugar can raise your insulin levels.
-You can see that in the chart pictured here, with different sweeteners listed, one being sugar, which rates a 65 on the glycemic index (GI) scale, compared to glucose, the gold standard, which rates at 100.
+You can see that in the chart pictured here with different sweeteners listed (click it to enlarge).
+The most common culprit on this chart is, of course, sugar, which rates a 65 on the glycemic index (GI) scale, compared to glucose – the gold standard – which rates at 100.

-This means that if glucose raises your blood sugar a certain amount, sugar will raise it about 65% of that amount.
-Or does it?
+This appears to suggest that if glucose raises your blood sugar a certain amount, sugar will raise it about 65% of that amount.
+Or is that actually true?

 No matter what you are eating, when blood sugar elevates past a certain level, insulin follows because that’s the hormone responsible for telling your cells to take in nutrients, in order to get that sugar out of your bloodstream so it doesn’t go too high causing a diabetic coma, or worse – death.